dmlc/gluon-nlp/docs/index.rst

 NLP.
 Otherwise, please refer to an introductory course such as `Dive into Deep Learning <http://en.diveintodeeplearning.org/>`_ or `Stanford CS224n <http://web.stanford.edu/class/cs224n/>`_.
+If you are not familiar with Gluon, check out the `60-min Gluon crash course <http://beta.mxnet.io/guide/crash-course/index.html>`_.

 .. toctree::